Optimisation of time-ordered processes in the finite and asymptotic regime: Sequential models and their optimization

-In principle, we could formulate this problem as (\ref{dual}).
+In principle, we could formulate this problem as in Eq.~(\ref{dual}).
 Note that $V_{N+1}=r_{N+1}$ is linear in $p_{N+1}$.
 This motivates us to consider an ansatz of linear value functions $V_k(p_{k})$ for this problem.
-That is, we aim to solve (\ref{dual}) under the assumption that
+That is, we aim to solve the problem given in Eq.~(\ref{dual}) under the assumption that

 for some vector $(\mu_k(t):t\in T_k)$.
-The condition $V_{k}(p_k)\geq V_{k+1}(p_{k+1})$ then translates to
+The condition ${V_{k}(p_k)\geq V_{k+1}(p_{k+1})}$ then translates to

 Setting $p_k(t)=\delta_{t,j}$, for $j\in T_k$, we arrive at the recursion relations: